Frequently asked employer RFP questions—and responses that get you noticed

 Health equity is more than just a current healthcare hot topic.
 It’s how health plans and providers understand a member’s needs—and all the factors impacting their health.
 From location to income, and transportation access to language barriers, social determinants of health dictate how (and if) members approach healthcare.

 Even if members receive excellent care in the doctor’s office, the majority of our lives happen outside a clinical setting.
-Make sure your technology platform includes ways for members to improve their health literacy, and for staff to indicate any healthcare barriers that come up.
+So make sure your technology platform includes ways for members to improve their health literacy, and for staff to indicate any healthcare barriers that come up.

 Does your technology solution reduce administrative costs and improve efficiency?